SQLite Select

 When you develop an application, you should control what SQLite returns to your application.
 Suppose, a table has 3 columns, and you use the asterisk (*) to retrieve the data from all three columns.

-What if someone removes a column, your application would not be working properly, because it assumes that there are three columns returned and the logic to process those three columns would be broken.
+What if someone removes a column, your application would not be working properly, because it assumes that there are three columns returned, and the logic to process those three columns would be broken.

 If someone adds more columns, your application may work but it gets more data than needed, which creates more I/O overhead between the database and application.